pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/Parsers/Bool.md

 A parser that consumes a Boolean value from the beginning of a string.

-This parser only recognizes the literal "true" and "false" characters:
+This parser only recognizes the literal "true" and "false" sequence of characters:

 ```swift
 // Parses "true":